Mallik0/mallikGPT/README.md

 ### mallikGPT
 Hello Everyone!

-This a project created by me inorder to hone my MERN stack sills The tools and languages i used for this project include - express.js, node.js, React and OPEN AI API keys Take a look around the project and the code i have written- Inorder to run this in your local repository, kindly include the following dependencies-
+This a project created by me inorder to hone my MERN stack skills The tools and languages i used for this project include - express.js, node.js, React and OPEN AI API keys Take a look around the project and the code i have written- Inorder to run this in your local repository, kindly include the following dependencies-